-- 608.4 A1 Depending on the jurisdiction, legal advisory services might include a wide and diversified range of service areas including both corporate and commercial services to audit clients, such as: - Contract support. - Supporting an audit client in executing a transaction. - Mergers and acquisitions. - Supporting and assisting an audit client's internal legal department. - Legal due diligence and restructuring. - 608.4 A2 Factors that are relevant in evaluating the level of self-review or advocacy threats created by providing legal advisory services to an audit client include: - The materiality of the specific matter in relation to the client's financial statements. - The complexity of the legal matter and the degree of judgement necessary to provide the service. - 608.4 A3 Examples of actions that might be safeguards to address threats include: - Using professionals who are not audit team members to perform the service might address a self-review or advocacy threat.
+- Depending on the jurisdiction, providing legal advice might include a wide and diversified range of service areas including both corporate and commercial services to audit clients, such as: - · Contract support. - Supporting an audit client in executing a transaction. - · Mergers and acquisitions. - · Supporting and assisting an audit client's internal legal department. - · Legal due diligence and restructuring.